drupol/not-a-number.io/content/posts/dev/2021-07-13-functional-programming-and-php-8.md

 Thanks to that amazing feature, it is now possible to provide a new Curry application which is a bit more generic and fit for practically all use-cases.

-With that "named parameters" feature, such a new Curry application could provide the following features and user experience:
+With that "named parameters" feature, such a new *curry* application could provide the following features and user experience:

 ```php